Belgium capital, Brussels © Jean-Pol GRANDMONT

 -View the iconic Atomium sculpture in Brussels.
 Read more about Belgium Attractions.

 -Indulge your sweet tooth at the Choco-Story Museum.

 -Learn about diamond cutting and polishing at the Bruges Diamond Museum.

--Enjoy the markets and flower stalls at the Grand Place.
+-Enjoy the markets and flower stalls at the Grand Place in Brussels.

 Getting to Belgium

 There are plenty of direct cheap flights to Belgium from the UK and US, landing at Brussels International Airport.
 If travelling to Belgium from England or Europe, there are direct train services to Brussels from London, Paris, Amsterdam, Frankfurt, Zurich, and many other cities.
 Get more information on Belgium Airports.

 The Sorrow of Belgium by Hugo Claus, A Dog of Flanders by Marie Louise de la Ramée, and Niccolo Rising by Dorothy Dunnett

 Carnival in Flanders (1935), L'enfant (2005), and In Bruges (2008)